Understanding and Using the VRIO Framework

 But before that, let’s cover some basics.

-Without a competitive advantage that sets your company apart and gives you an edge over your competitors in the market, you cannot expect to succeed.
+Without a competitive advantage that sets your company apart from others in the market, you cannot expect to succeed.

 Do you agree?